jeetsukumaran/DendroPy/doc/source/scripts/sumtrees.rst

         sumtrees.py -m4 -o result.con.tre -burnin 100 mcmc1.tre mcmc2.tre mcmc3.tre mcmc4.tre

 Here, the "``#PBS -l nodes=2:ncpus=2``" requests two processors on two nodes, while the "``-m4``" part of the SumTrees command, as before, tells SumTrees to run 4 threads in parallel.

+The particular job scripts you use will almost certainly be different, varying with the cluster job/load management software, scheduler and computing resources.
+Apart from the parallel environment name, number of processors and/or machine configuration, you might also need to provide a queue name, a maximum run time limit, and a soft or hard memory limit.
+None of it should make any difference to how SumTrees is actually invoked: you would still just use the "``-m``" or "``--multithreaded``" flags to specify that SumTrees runs in multithreaded mode with a particular number of parallel threads).
+You just need to check with your cluster administrators or documentation to make sure your job script or execution context provides sufficient processors to match the number of threads that you want run (as well as other resources, e.g. wall time limit and memory limit, that SumTrees needs to finish its job).

 Improving Performance
 =====================